karanjagad/python-text-analysis-tool/Readme.md

 - To get result of a web page which is in english `python main.py en url https://www.vnrag.de/about-vnr/`
 - To get result of a text which is in english
-  `python main.py en text sample.txt`
+  `python main.py en file sample.txt`
   (sample.txt file contains the text needs to be scored)
+- To get result of a text which is in english
+  `python main.py en text python main.py de text "Hallo, wie geht's dir"`

 The Code gives result as a grade as in who can read the text and also gives additional details to know more about the text Refrence Grade Table